abelagza/mobile_version_skeleton/README.md

   1. Access to a computer and Web Browser

 ### Setup
-  1. User the following link to clone the repository on your computer:
+  1. Use the following link to clone the repository on your computer:

   2. Run the HTML file using the web browser of choice.